Michael Moore, MD, FACS

 Meryl Kaufman, MED, CCC-SLP, BCS-S

-Meryl Kaufman, of the Emory University Department of Otolaryngology Head and Neck Surgery, is a licensed Speech Language Pathologist and Board Recognized Swallowing Specialist with specialization in head and neck cancer rehabilitation.
+Meryl Kaufman, is the founder of Georgia Speech and Swallowing, LLC, formerly of the Emory University Department of Otolaryngology Head and Neck Surgery (2007-2017), is a licensed Speech Language Pathologist and Board Recognized Swallowing Specialist with specialization in head and neck cancer rehabilitation.
 Ms. Kaufman received her undergraduate and graduate training at the University of Georgia.

 Prior to joining the Emory team in 2007, Ms. Kaufman was employed in the departments of Otolaryngology at the Medical College of Georgia, the Medical University of South Carolina, and the University of Alabama-Birmingham.
 In addition, Ms. Kaufman was an adjunct professor in the College of Health Professions at the Medical University of South Carolina and a Clinical Supervisor at Georgia State University.
 She has instructed multiple graduate level speech pathology courses on the subjects of Dysphagia, Voice Disorders, and Head and Neck Cancer.